 Afterwards it was manufactured, load tested and is now in use by the client:

 Here the crane attachment is in use:

 Reports form our client indicate that this attachment improved their maintenance procedures by reducing maintenance time and also made the whole process safer.
-Efficiency and safety improvements are a core value at Dynamic Engineering Consultants.
+After all, efficiency and safety improvements are core values at Dynamic Engineering Consultants.